I can do all this through him who gives me strength.

 Reflecting on our Christian faith, while keeping the Sunday attendance up is good, living the Christian life is not all about attending church.

-We need to notch up our Christian faith and service from a Sunday attendee to a “Serve Forever and do all things for Christ level.”
+We need to elevate our Christian faith and service from Sunday attendee to “Serve Forever and do all things for Christ” level.

 We are not in church to be a benchwarmer.
 We are supposed to be benchmarkers.
 Remember the parable of the talents?

-The challenge for all of us is this – Like our cars that we can’t discover what they can do until we test them, we need to launch our ministry ventures further to learn and experience the vastness of “doing all things” through Christ who strengthens us.
+The challenge for all of us is this: Like our cars, we can’t discover what they can do until we test them.
+We need to launch our ministry ventures further to learn and experience the vastness of “doing all things” through Christ, who strengthens us.

 Let us strive to serve forever and glorify!
 Amen.